 Ultrasound Market by Application

-Based on application, the market has been segmented into radiology, gynecology, cardiology, urology, oncology, and orthopedic & musculoskeletal, and other applications.
-Radiology application segment held the largest market share in the ultrasound market.
-Key factors driving the segmental growth include the growing adoption of focused ultrasound in therapies, the increasing number of image-guided surgical procedures, and the increasing application of general ultrasound imaging in the diagnosis of various diseases.
+The radiology segment accounted for the largest revenue share in the ultrasound market due to the growing adoption of focused ultrasound in therapies, the increasing number of image-guided surgical procedures, and the rising application of general ultrasound imaging in diagnosing various diseases.

 Ultrasound Market by End User

 Based on the end user, the global ultrasound market is segmented into hospitals & surgical centers, diagnostic centers, maternity centers, ambulatory care centers, and other end users.